isomerpages/moe-woodlandspri/_wdp-information/WDP Rules and Regulations.md

 <p></p>
 </li>
 <li>
-<p>Please note that students are not allowed to go on overseas leave on school
+<p>Please note that students are <strong><u>not</u></strong> allowed to go
-days.
+on overseas leave on school days.
 Such absence will be reflected as "Absence without Valid reason" in the school attendance.
 No marks will be awarded for any examination and weighted assessments during this period.</p>
 </li>
 </ol>
 <h5><strong>C) <u>PROPER ATTIRE – SCHOOL ATTIRE AND PERSONAL APPEARANCE</u></strong></h5>